 Read your recipe carefully before starting: Be sure you have all the ingredients called for and that you understand the recipe clearly.

 Mix Carefully: Each type of baking has difference methods of performing the mixing.
 Follow the recipe carefully.
 Success of a cake depends on the correct blending of ingredients, the careful creaming of butter and sugar, as well as the gentle folding of egg whites (if added separately) to maintain maximum aeration.
 Please read Basic Rules For Baking.

 Use Correct Pan Sizes: Use the type of pan specified in the recipe.
 Recipes are carefully calculated as to yield and changing the pan size also alters the baking temperature and time.
 Larger, more shallow pans need increased heat; smaller, deeper pans need decreased heat.
 The size of a baking pan or dish is measured across the top of the container from the inside edge to inside edge.
 The depth also is measured on the inside of the pan or dish from the bottom to the top of the rim.

 Use correct oven temperatures: Never increase a cooking temperature because you are in a hurry.
 Make sure the racks are placed properly before heating the oven.
 If the recipe calls for a preheated oven, preheat it!
 Preheat at least 15 minutes before baking.
-Don't open the oven door prematurely.
+Do not open the oven door prematurely.
 A draft may cause your baked product to fall.
 You can ruin a cake with a slow start in a cool oven because the cake can rise too quickly and then fall when the oven heat takes a spurt upward.